freiny/go-canvas/README.md

-# go-canvas
+# go-window

-Render images and pixel data to the screen with Go/Golang
+A multi-platform library for easy access to window and input in Go/Golang

-### Using go-canvas
+### Using go-window

 <pre><code>
 package main